Skip to Content

 For more information and professional skill building opportunities visit the Career Connections webpage.

-• To earn the Bachelor of Arts in Psychology degree, students must complete 121 credits:
+• To earn the B.A. in Psychology degree, students must complete 121 credits:

 • 41 credits of major required courses